Table of Contents

 After lunch we had a 3o minute nap, which was divine, then three more hours of hiking.
 At one point we looked back and saw a rainbow.
 This did wonders to my mood because it had been a long day!

 At camp we found that the porters had already arrived, set up the tents and our duffel bags and sleeping mats were there.
 Warm water was provided to clean up and “happy hour” starts.
 This is in the dining tent where they had cookies, popcorn, tea and hot chocolate.
 I recommend drinking lots of the various teas Anis, Coca and Herba Luisa, which are all great for altitude and digestion.

 Bedtime is early.
 By 7:30 pm you are VERY ready for sleep!

 Minimum elevation: 8,790 ft Maximum elevation: 10, 824 ft

 They woke us at 5:00 am with coca tea and more clean water to wash and brush teeth with.
 Breakfast was served and our water bottles or bladders were filled with freshly boiled water.

 At 7:00 am we started the hike.
 This is the toughest day and I was kind of nervous because I thought the previous day was quite hard.
 I listened to my body and stopped when I needed to catch my breath, even if just for 30 seconds.
 I chewed the coca leaf and drank plenty of water.

 Today there were steep climbs up to Warmiwanusca, Dead Woman’s Pass.
-We passed though many microclimates in the various altitudes, a jungle, a cloud forest and treeless grasslands and finally saw the highest point ahead.
+We passed through many microclimates in the various altitudes, a jungle, a cloud forest, and treeless grasslands and finally saw the highest point ahead.
 My advice is not to look up and get discouraged, just take it slow and use the zigzagging switchback method to make the walk seem less steep.